 The final pair, and I hesitate to even call them “shoes,” are a pair of flip-flops.
 Great for the beach, pools and hot springs, but they’re also nice for the plane ride.
 They’re also handy in hotel rooms and showers if you’re not sure about the cleanliness factor.
 Plus, they are light, inexpensive, and take up minimal room in your bag.

 Here are my favourite three pairs of shoes for travel.
 I bought the grey walking shoes last year in Trier, Germany.
 I love them so much.
 They look a little beat-up because I wear them almost every day!

 Also, a note on packing light: the trick lies in the materials.
 I’ll give you an example.
 This year, we’re travelling through Europe in September/October, and the general weather forecast is somewhere around 20-24 degrees Celsius during the day, and 12 degrees Celsius at night.
-But, we are also doing a two-night stop-over in Reykjavik, where it’s expected to be rainy, and a high of about 12 degrees Celsius during the day, and lows of 4 at night.
+But, we are also doing a two-night stop-over in Reykjavik, where it’s expected to be rainy, and a high of about 12 degrees Celsius during the day, and lows of 4 degrees at night.
 This means we have to pack for two different climates.
 Layering is always an option, though with too many layers you run the risk of looking like a marshmallow.

 Luckily, a few years ago I bought a very light down/feather jacket from Mark’s Work Warehouse (Wind River, specifically) for our Kilimanjaro climb.
 It scrunches down into a little bag.
 When I ordered the jacket, though, the little storage bag didn’t come with it.
 So yesterday we popped over to MEC where I bought a 3L stuff sack.
 My down jacket fits snugly into it, making it very compact.
 The jacket, including the bag, weighs a whopping 369 grams.

 Clothing materials are always evolving and getting lighter and more durable.
 While some outdoor clothing/equipment stores can be expensive, you can sometimes find a good sale or deals online.
 And it’s worth it to find revolutionary materials that do the same job that heavier fabrics once did.